 The definition of au pair that we're familiar with today was popularized in the mid-1900s.
 It became particularly commonplace after World War II.
 During this time, more and more young women began seeking paying jobs that could give them the opportunity to live independently.

 In the United States, the au pair program origins were in the 1980s with a small group of au pairs from Western Europe.
 Now, about 20,000 au pairs come to live and work in the United States each year.
 Most of these au pairs are young women between the ages of 18-26, but in recent years, more male au pairs have begun entering the field.
+For more information read: what is an au pair?

 The supportive relationships au pairs form with their host families aren't the only things that set these caregivers apart.
 In addition to becoming an essential part of the households they join, au pairs also create meaningful cultural exchange opportunities.